-On October 5, 2022, Oregon Solar + Storage Industry Association (OSSIA) filed a petition to intervene in these proceedings.
-No party objected to OSSIA's petition.

-Upon review of the petition, I find that OSSIA has sufficient interest in the proceedings to participate and that its participation will not unreasonably broaden the issues, burden the record, or delay the proceedings.1 The petition to intervene is therefore granted.
+On December 16, 2022, John Williams filed a petition to intervene in this docket.
+Upon review of the petition, I find that John Williams has sufficient interest in the proceedings to participate and that his participation will not unreasonably broaden the issues, burden the record, or delay the proceedings.1 The petition to intervene is therefore granted.
+Mr. Williams should take note that PUC rules require filings by U.S. mail to be received by the Filing Center on or before their due date to be considered timely filed.2 Mr. Williams should direct any questions regarding his participation in this matter to the Filing Center.3